 - Monitoring, Control and Surveillance (MCS) and other need-based Interventions

-- Institutional Arrangement for Fisheries Sector
+- Institutional Arrangement for the Fisheries Sector

-Objectives of Blue Revolution/Neel Kranti Mission
+Objectives of the Blue Revolution/Neel Kranti Mission

 The objectives of the mission also known as the Blue Revolution are mentioned below: